EduardoProfe666/sudoku-play/README.md

 ## 😎 Progressive Web App
 > [!WARNING]
 > Firefox Desktop/Mobile is not PWA ready...
 They aren't cool 🫤

+A progressive web app (**PWA**) is an app that's built using web platform technologies, but that provides a user experience like that of a platform-specific app.

+Progressive web apps combine the best features of traditional websites and platform-specific apps.
+The main benefits of PWA are:
+-

 ## ▶️ Google Play Store